• Home

 Exterior, Paint and Body

-Since owning the car, I have put a lot of time, money, and effort into it to get it into the condition that it’s in today.
-This Camaro IROC-Z maintains its original iconic stock appearance, and although nowhere near perfect, it is garage kept and used only during the summer as a fun weekend car and when driving to car shows and cruises and some distance in good weather.
+Since acquiring the car, I have invested significant time, money, and effort to bring it to its current condition.
+This Camaro IROC-Z retains its original, iconic stock appearance.
+While not flawless, it is garage-kept and enjoyed primarily during the summer as a weekend car, for car shows, cruises, and longer drives in good weather.

 Wheels and Brakes